francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 required.
-Connecting a remote termial client to a server with a certificate that cannot be validated using the client's trusted Certificate Authorities exposes the user to the same risk incurred by SSHv2 endpoints relying on Host keys: the user needs to manually validate the certificate before connecting.
+Connecting a remote termial client to a server with a certificate that cannot be validated using the client's trusted Certificate Authorities exposes the user to the same risk incurred by SSHv2 endpoints relying on host keys: the user needs to manually validate the certificate before connecting.
 Ignoring this verification may allow an attacker to impersonate the server and access the keystrokes typed by the user during the session.